aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/vbaprojectreference/_index.md

 ```

 Sets the extended Libid of the reference.

+**Remarks**

 Only for control reference.

 **Parameters:**
 | Parameter | Type | Description |